 Welcomed and approved by many bishops as a source of spiritual renewal, the Foyers were recognized by the Vatican on November 1, 1986 as an international association of the faithful.
 There are now seventy-five Foyers established in thirty-two countries around the world.

-At the request of Cardinal Medeiros of Boston, Father Matthew Bradley came to Scituate, Massachusetts in 1977, and has been active since then in forming the first American Foyer.
+At the request of Cardinal Medeiros of Boston, Father Matthew Bradley came to Scituate, Massachusetts in 1977, and formed the first American Foyer.
 Many friends help to maintain the Foyer program in the hope of seeing the formation of a permanent Foyer community.

 The principal mission of the Foyer is the preaching of a six day retreat.